KatherLab/SWARM/README.md

 1. Clone this Github repository to each System
 2. Unzip the Dataset into the folder ***SWARM/System A/data*** for all systems
 3. Change Hyperparameters:
-    1. On System A, get the IP-address (open a terminal, run the command:`hostname  -I | cut -f1 -d' '` )
+    1. On System A, get the IP-address (open a terminal, run the command:`hostname  -I | cut -f1 -d ` )
     2. On System B and System C open  the [sl-node](System%20B/sl-node.sh) and [sn-node](System%20C/sn-node-sentinel.sh) with an editor and insert the previously noted IP-address from System A  in the predefined line (eg: `system_A_ip=137.226.23.146`).
     3. (Optional) the target label can be changed inside the [experiment file](System%20A/MODEL/exp_A.txt).
-One has to provide the target name that the model will train on(e.g. 'isMSIH') on all 3 Systems:
+One has to provide the target name that the model will train on(e.g. "isMSIH") on all 3 Systems:

 5. Setting up docker in all the systems:
     1. Login to the docker using the terminal type: `docker login hub.myenterpriselicense.hpe.com -u <HPE-PASSPORT-EMAIL> -p hpe_eval`